 The Regional Estuaries Initiative drives action in catchments to improve water quality and restore the environmental balance of estuaries.
 The five strategies of the Regional Estuaries Initiative provide on-ground works and creates the science needed for informed decision-making.

 The program is supported by co-investments from regional catchment groups, local governments and industry partners.
-An additional $15 million (including $7.15 million Royalties for Regions funding) is dedicated to the Vasse Geographe Strategy.
+An additional $15 million (including $7.15 million) is dedicated to the Vasse Geographe Strategy.

 The Regional Estuaries Initiative will coordinate and implement common actions across the at-risk estuaries, building regional capability, promoting whole-of-industry engagement, and strengthening cooperative networks to share resources and knowledge.